CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Begin at once to live, and count each separate day as a separate life." - Seneca</p>
+<p>"When jarred, unavoidably, by circumstance, revert at once to yourself, and don’t lose the rhythm more than you can help.
+You’ll have a better group of harmony if you keep on going back to it." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->